 Not to mention, with no real money down, a buyer will have to wait longer to earn true equity in the home.

 How Can I Avoid A Silent Second Loan With A Down Payment Assistance Program?

-Currently, there are several down payment assistance programs available through both local and state governments, and at the federal level.
+Currently, there are several down payment assistance programs available through both local and state governments, as well as at the federal level.
 If approved, these programs do create a second mortgage on the home, but the lender knows about them and often works with these programs to incentivize buyers toward homeownership.

 How Do Down Payment Assistance Loans Work?

-- Typically, borrowers receive a flat amount or a certain percentage of the purchase price in assistance.
+1. The borrower receives a flat amount or a certain percentage of the purchase price in assistance.

 2. In exchange for money at closing, the program creates a “soft” second mortgage on the property.
-The term “soft” is used because the loan terms are incredibly favorable to borrowers: think sub-market interest rates, lenient loan terms, and even full forgiveness in some instances.
+The term “soft” is used because the loan terms are incredibly favorable to borrowers; in other words, sub-market interest rates, lenient loan terms and even full forgiveness in some instances.

-The terms of her loan are that $3,000 is forgiven each year.
+The terms of her second loan are that $3,000 is forgiven each year.
 If she stays in her home for 5 years, the loan is forgiven in its entirety, or if she sells before year 5, she will have to pay back the amount left on this second mortgage.
-The program is to stabilize neighborhoods hit hard by the 2008 foreclosure crisis, so they want owners to buy these vacant houses and stay in them for a long time.
+The program is designed to stabilize neighborhoods hit hard by the 2008 foreclosure crisis, allowing people to buy these vacant houses and stay in them long-term.

 If you receive a down payment assistance grant (as opposed to a loan), well, that’s great!
 Free money!
 Sometimes these grants are also referred to as silent or “soft” second mortgages, but lenders also know about these, so they are not the illegal kind.

 The Bottom Line

-Lying about where your down payment funds came from is mortgage fraud.
-Committing mortgage fraud via a silent second mortgage is never a good idea and could result in defaulting on your home at best and jail time at the worst.
+Lying about your down payment funding is mortgage fraud.
+Committing mortgage fraud via a silent second mortgage could result in defaulting on your home at best and jail time at the worst.
 Instead, if you are struggling to come up with a down payment, you should look into “soft” second mortgages offered through down payment assistance programs sponsored by local government agencies and HUD.

 While the amount of assistance offered varies by program, buyers shouldn’t let a lack of a down payment keep them from achieving homeownership.
 Learn more by reading about the options available to you for getting a house with no money down.